redstarxx/OSISDiscordAssistant/README.md

 }
 ```

-- For the `Token` property, add your bot's connection token between the quotation marks obtained from Step Two.
+- For the `Token` property, add your bot's token obtained from [Discord Developer Portal](https://discord.com/developers/applications).
+If you do not know how to obtain that, you'll need to create a new application then click on the Bot section.
+Click `Add User` and copy the token.
 - For the `Prefix` property, add your desired command prefix between the quotation marks.
 - For the `DbConnectionString` property, add your database's connection string.
 A typical PostgreSQL connection string would look like this: `Host=host;Username=username;Password=password;Database=database` Change these values according to your database.
 - For the `MainGuildId` property, add the guild ID that you want the event and proposal submission reminders to be sent to.